smagoun/pi-rover/README.md

 to have control.
 The server sends a 'begin' message to the client, at which point it will accept driving commands from the client.

 To install:
+1. Install git: `sudo apt-get install git`
 1. Checkout the pi-rover code: `git clone https://github.com/smagoun/pi-rover.git`
 1. Change to the `pi-rover` directory and install dependencies: `npm install`
-1. Run the server software: `node index.js`
+1. Configure the server to run on boot: `sudo cp pi-rover.service /etc/systemd/system/ && sudo systemctl enable pi-rover.service`

 Optionally set the ORIGIN environment variable to restrict the origins from which it will accept WebSocket connections:
 `ORIGIN=http://external.hostname.com:80,http://internal.hostname.local:8080 node index.js`.
 This is useful for running the server